 A gluten-free diet is recommended for children who have an abnormal antibody test AND:

-●An abnormal small intestine biopsy and symptoms of celiac disease
+●An abnormal small intestinal biopsy and symptoms of celiac disease

-●An abnormal small intestine biopsy and who are in a high-risk group (even if there are no symptoms)
+●An abnormal small intestinal biopsy and who are in a high-risk group (even if there are no symptoms)

 ●Dermatitis herpetiformis confirmed with a skin biopsy (see 'Skin symptoms' above)